Gadebridge Park river restoration information page

 Overview

-We are working with Dacorum Borough Council and Affinity Water to help restore the River Gade at Gadebridge Park, a globally rare and valuable chalk stream.
-The project will provide multiple benefits, including improved habitats for wildlife, the protection of water resources for both people and the environment, and allowing local residents and visitors to get closer to the river and enjoy nature.
+We're working with Dacorum Borough Council and Affinity Water to restore the River Gade at Gadebridge Park, a globally rare and valuable chalk stream.
+The project will provide multiple benefits, including improved habitats for wildlife, better resilience to low flows and the impacts of climate change, reduced pooling of flood water in the park, and allowing local residents and visitors to get closer to the river and enjoy nature.

-Our latest proposals will improve the river in the lower section of Gadebridge Park, between the Grade II listed White Bridge and Queensway.
+Our project will improve the river in the lower section of Gadebridge Park, between the Grade II listed White Bridge and Queensway.

 Together with Affinity Water, we are funding the river restoration project and Dacorum Borough Council will be contributing to its recreational and amenity aspects.

-This information page will be updated to share our progress and to let you know how you can get involved.
+This information page will be updated to share our progress.
 Detailed information about the River Gade and our proposals can be found further below.

 --------------------------------------------------------------------------------------------